Headed to Thessaloniki, Greece? Great, then here is a list of the best things to do in Thessaloniki, as well as where to eat, sleep, and go.

 Thessaloniki sees a large number of tourists in the Summer season.
-Although the temperature is hot during this season, tourists come for the festivals held here during the summer months.
+Although the temperature is hot this season, tourists come for the festivals held here during summer.
 These include the Street Mode festival, the Urban Picnic Festival, and many others.
-With music, dance performances, open-air cinema, and good food, summers in Thessaloniki are quite a big deal.
+With music, dance performances, open-air cinema, and good food, Thessaloniki summers are a big deal.

 Thessaloniki In Fall (September to November)

-Like Summer, the Fall season in Thessaloniki is also known for its vibrant festivals.
-The International Trade Fair, the Thessaloniki Mystery Festival, and the Reworks Music Festival are some of the popular ones.
+Like summer, the fall season in Thessaloniki is also known for its vibrant festivals.
+The International Trade Fair, the Thessaloniki Mystery Festival, and the Reworks Music Festival are some popular ones.
 The temperature is around 25°C in September, but it drops to nearly 15°C in November.
 You can also expect rainfall during this time.

 Thessaloniki In Winter (December to February)

 Unlike the harsh winters in the upper part of Greece, winters in Thessaloniki are mild and easy to deal with.
 You can expect occasional rain and snow during this time.
-The average temperature is around 6°C, so that it can be quite chilly at night, and you may not be about to explore the nightlife.
+The average temperature is around six °C, so that it can be pretty chilly at night, and you may not be about to explore the nightlife.
 However, if you’re looking for a Greece winter getaway, the breathtaking view from Ano Poli and the snow-covered churches and museums will make your time here worthwhile.

 Top Things To Do In Thessaloniki